Important Information for ASEAN Travelers Seeking Specialist Medical Treatment in Singapore

 For Bahasa Indonesia : +65 8892 9116

 Email : email@example.com

-MOH will review and reply to the application via email within one week.
+MOH will review and reply to the application via email within seven working days.
 If the waiver is approved, MOH will send a letter to your attending specialist to confirm the waiver.
 Your specialist will in turn send you (and your accompanying visitor, if any) the letter, which you will need to furnish to the airline and Immigration and Checkpoints Authority (ICA) officers at the border checkpoint for inspection.